vedantulhe12/medmnist-gans/README.md

 | LS-GAN  | 1.71           | 344.27 |
 | WGAN    | 2.02           | 337.78 |
 | WGAN-GP | 1.89           | 339.99 |

+**Interpretation**:
+- **WGAN** achieves the best performance but all models need improvement.
+- Low IS values suggest poor diversity and realism.
+- High FID values indicate a significant gap between generated and real images.

 ## Setup and Installation
 ### Prerequisites